ftilde/ugdb/README.md

 * Enter an expression in the left column
 * Press `Enter` to advance to the next row to enter another expression.
 * Navigate using arrow keys.
-* Use `Space` in the left column to interact with the structure viewer.
+* Use `Space` in the right column to interact with the structure viewer.

 Note: The viewer is somewhat broken for displaying structures with custom pretty-printers.
 A workaround would be to use [variable objects](https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI-Variable-Objects.html), but that would not allow for evaluation of arbitrary expressions.